wking/swc-boot-camps/ScientificPython.md

 In this session, we will provide an introduction to Python and its support for scientific programming.

-We will use [IPython](http://ipython.org/), an interactive computing shell buolt on top of Python.
+We will use [IPython](http://ipython.org/), an interactive computing shell built on top of Python.
 Two useful features are auto-completion and command history, analogous to what is provided by the shell.
 We will explore more features in due course.

+Let us start ipython:

     ipython --pylab